PS-003R32/Network-Scanner-pico-wh/README.md

 ## 💡 Coding the Network Scanner

 - Script: `main.py` (available in this repo)
-- Save to your device as `/main.py`
+- Save to the pico as `/main.py`

 <p align="center">
   <img src="https://github.com/user-attachments/assets/780e786d-83bd-4d1d-a5e5-e492451c37ef" alt="Running Script" width="560">
 </p>

 Run and verify using Thonny.
 If it prints `"MPY: soft reboot"`, everything is good to go!
 Disconnect and power the board externally.
+(It should run automatically.)

 ---